jbhersch/the_tomautometer/README.md

 bottom two have green tomato icons, indicating they are negative reviews.
 The structure of the Rotten Tomatoes review pages allowed for these review introductions to be scraped and used in the language corpus.
-The tomato icons next to each review allowed for them to very easily labeled good or bad.
+The tomato icons next to each review allowed for them to be very easily labeled good or bad.
 The python script,
-<a href="https://github.com/jbhersch/the_tomautometer/blob/master/src/rt_scrape.py">rt_scrape.py</a> contains the web scraping code.
+<a href="https://github.com/jbhersch/the_tomautometer/blob/master/src/rt_scrape.py">rt_scrape.py</a>, contains the web scraping code.

 <div style="text-align:center"><img src="images/snatch_screenshot.jpg" width="600" height="400" /></div><br>

 ## Model Development
-Before developing the models the corpus was split into a training set with 80% of the data, and a testing set with 20% of the data.
+Before developing the models, the corpus was split into a training set with 80% of the data, and a testing set with 20% of the data.
 My initial plan going into this project was to use an artificial neural network for the final sentiment model.
 While I did create one, it was ultimately not the highest performing model.
 Having said that, I spent much more time working on the neural network than the others, so it will be discussed